Firewall black holes and echoes from an action principle: Firewall behavior of dilaton black holes

-For both scalars and fermions we have seen the strong dependence on $\alpha$ with three distinct behaviour for $\alpha<1$, $\alpha=1$ and $\alpha>1$.
-Our range of interest is $\alpha\geq 1$ where the potential barrier discussed in section \ref{Dilaton black holes} can get infinitesimally close to the horizon until it touches the event horizon at the extremal limit and the black hole mimics a firewall behaviour.
+For both scalars and fermions we have seen the strong dependence on $\alpha$ with three distinct behaviors for $\alpha<1$, $\alpha=1$, and $\alpha>1$.
+Our range of interest is $\alpha\geq1$, where the peak of the potential barrier can get arbitrarily close to the horizon until it touches the event horizon at the extremal limit.
+These BHs mimic a firewall behavior.
 The peak of the potential barrier grows as $(r_{+}-r_{-})^{-2(\alpha^{2}-1)/(\alpha^{2}+1)}$ as one approaches the extremal limit.
-As seen from this equation for the case $\alpha=1$, the height of the potential barrier near extremal limit remains finite.
-For the class of black holes with $\alpha>1$ in the extremal limit, the height of the potential barrier diverges on the event horizon.
-These black holes act like a perfect mirror at this limit.
+For the case of $\alpha=1$, the height of the potential barrier at the extremal limit remains finite, while for the class of BHs with $\alpha>1$ in this limit, it diverges on the event horizon.
+These BHs with $\alpha>1$ act like a perfect mirror at this limit.
 Interestingly the tortoise coordinate $r_{*}$ for the case of $\alpha>1$ at the extremal limit and at the event horizon is finite \cite{Abedi:2013xua}.
-One may wonder having exotic compact object with infinite compactness at this stage, where the barrier turns into a perfect one (infinite height).
+One may wonder at having an exotic compact object with infinite compactness at this stage, where the barrier turns into a perfect one (infinite height).
 This unique feature occurs solely due to curvature singularity at $r_{-}$ which is inside the event horizon.
-This is an example how a firewall inside the event horizon induces nontrivial properties to the outside, and how it creates an ECO.
+This is an example of how a firewall inside the event horizon induces nontrivial properties to the outside, and how it creates an ECO.

-Interestingly, a null ray that is trying to escape from the surface of this ECO don't need to be in a particular angle since the area of this ECO shrinks to zero at the extremal limit as seen in equation (\ref{eq2.14}) and \cite{Abedi:2013xua}.
-In another words there is no angular dependence for this metric (\ref{eq2.6}) at this limit.
-This is a main counter example in this toy model to the argument given by Guo et al. 2017 \cite{Guo:2017jmi}.
-In another words, since area of the dilaton black hole shrinks to zero at the extremal limit, nothing can fall in.
-This example reveals how existing theories of quantum gravity may make a twist and turn from our trivial expectations.
-Since the Bekenstein Hawking entropy of these black holes shrinks to zero at the extremal limit, one may wonder presenting it as a featureless surface.
+Interestingly, a null ray that is trying to escape from the surface of this ECO does not need to be in a particular angle since the area of this ECO shrinks to zero at the extremal limit as seen in Eq. (\ref{eq2.14}) and \cite{Abedi:2013xua}.
+In another words there is no angular dependence for this metric (\ref{eq6}) at this limit.
+This is a main counterexample in this toy model to the argument given by Guo {\it et al}.
+2017 \cite{Guo:2017jmi}.
+In another words, since the area of the dilaton BH shrinks to zero at the extremal limit, nothing can fall in.
+This example reveals how existing theories of quantum gravity may twist and turn from our trivial expectations.
+Since the Bekenstein-Hawking entropy of these BHs shrinks to zero at the extremal limit, one may wonder about presenting it as a featureless surface.